thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-foundations.md

 >
 > -- Galbraith, Organization Design: An Information Processing View, 1974

-If the task is well understood before executing the task, much of the activity can be preplanned.
+If a task is well understood before executing the task, much of the activity can be preplanned.
 However, if it is not understood, then much more knowledge need to be acquired during the task execution.

-This directly maps to Emery & Trist's environmental types (type I - Placid, Randomised, type II - Placid, Clustered, type III - Disturbed, Reactive and type IV - the Turbulent Field) in 1965, and later popularised by Dave Snowden with the [Cynefin framework](https://en.wikipedia.org/wiki/Cynefin_framework) in 1999.

-Galbraith's insight — task uncertainty dictates organisational design — laid the basis for Dave Snowden's Cynefin framework, mapping high-level organisational strategy to the sense-making method.
-In essence, Cynefin translates Emery and Trist's Causal Textures into a modern, sense-making method.
-Galbraith, and later Snowden, warn leaders that if we treat a complex or chaotic domain as if it were simple or complicated, we will fail.
-In the same way, Conway's Law highlights that designing a rigid, siloed communication structure, built for a "simple" domain, to solve a fluid, systemic problem, inherent to a "complex" domain causes our technical architecture to collapse under the pressure.

 The effect of uncertainty is that it limits our ability to preplan.
 Therefore, **the variations in organisational forms are variations in the strategies to increase our ability to preplan**, and so **increase our ability to manage uncertainty**.
 Executing a task, consequently, becomes an organisation design problem.

-To solve this problem, Galbraith suggests four strategies:
+To solve this problem, Galbraith suggests four strategies to allow an organisation to increase information processing capacity:

-- Creation of Slack Resources
-- Creation of Self-Contained Tasks
-- Investment in Vertical Information Systems
-- Creation of Lateral Relationships
+- *Creation of Slack Resources*.
+As Tom Demarco denoted in [Slack](https://app.thestorygraph.com/books/276edcbf-3af8-4421-bf53-94a6518e8e85), an organisation that runs at full capacity is unable to innovate because it has zero capacity to learn, adapt, and reinvent itself.
+Therefore, leave 20-30% planning buffer to absorb unforeseen complexities during task execution.

+- *Creation of Self-Contained Tasks*.
+Reduce the need for information by setting up, cross-functional, autonomous, decoupled product teams with end-to-end responsibility as well as having decoupled, isolated technical services.

+- *Investment in Vertical Information Systems*.
+Increase the organisation's capacity to process information with enterprise product portfolios, to track roadmaps, and observability, to instantly see the health of the organisation's product.
+All information is available to everyone.
+No need-to-know nonsense.

+- *Creation of Lateral Relationships*.
+Hierarchy lines on the org-chart as only communication channels is a disaster.
+They are too narrowband (Demarco).
+Cut through the vertical.
+Create direct horizontal channels with peers to solve problems instantly through Communities of Practice and open shared chat channels.

+With information capacity as the constraint, Galbraith reveals the underlying operational mechanics of organisational boundaries: teams are configured not just to group skills, but to optimise information flow.
+Accordingly, Conway's Law discloses that teams optimised for information flow produce decoupled system architectures.
+Conversely, when an organisation keeps its rigid, vertical communication hierarchy, the system architecture mirrors it into deeply fragmented, siloed, coupled systems that choke under stress.

 ## The Architecture of Complex Systems: Near-Decomposability